talent-cluster/talent-cluster.github.io/jobs.md

 1. Degrees
 1. Certifications

+## A clear process

+At Talent Cluster, we're committed to helping you showcase your value and secure the best opportunities available.
+If your application isn't successful, rest assured you'll receive clear communication and valuable feedback to help you grow.

+Your success is our priority, and we are with you every step of the way.

 # About us

 To learn more about our company values and explore career opportunities with us, please visit our careers page [here](https://www.newjobs.gr/company/67039416f3a965ddb80caf71/jobs-at-talent-cluster).
-Positions posted on behalf of our clients are clearly indicated with the phrase: 'On behalf of our clients, we are seeking...'."